SuperOfficeDocs/superoffice-docs/docs/database/tables/messagehandler.md

 ---
-uid: messagehandler
+uid: table-messagehandler
 title: messagehandler table
 description: Presence and heartbeat of a message handler, should be updated once a minute.
 Older records are stale so.generated: true
 keywords:
   - "database"
-  - "messagehandler"
+  - "MessageHandler"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# MessageHandler Table (241)
+# messagehandler Table (241)

 ## Fields